-As of 01 October 2012, directors have to perform a 'payment test' (uitkeringstoets) if they plan to withdraw equity from their BV.
+Directors have to perform a 'payment test' (uitkeringstoets) if they plan to withdraw equity from their BV.
 Doing so is only permitted if there are sufficient funds in the BV.
 This helps safeguard the business's financial position and helps ensure that creditors will be paid.
 An example of such a withdrawal is the payment of a dividend to the BV's shareholders.

 The BV's board of directors has to protect its creditors' interests by assessing whether the BV will still be able to meet its financial obligations (accounts payable) for a period of approximately one year after the withdrawal.
 If so, the board of directors has to formally approve the withdrawal.
 If not, the board of directors is not authorised to proceed.

 Directors who in hindsight make improper withdrawals can be held jointly and severally liable.

 Your BV has to draft and file its annual reports and accounts with the Chamber of Commerce (Kamer van Koophandel, KvK).
 The size of your company determines exactly which information you'll need to file.

 If you own at least 5% of your company's shares, then you have a 'substantial interest' (aanmerkelijk belang) and are referred to as a 'director and major shareholder' (directeur-grootaandeelhouder, DGA).

 As a DGA, you'll have to pay income tax (inkomstenbelasting) on your salary and perhaps dividend tax (dividendbelasting).
 Paying yourself a salary from your BV is a relatively expensive option.
 A less expensive option (fiscally) is to pay out a dividend.